Bicycle Crunches: The Best Abs Exercise According to ACE

 How To Do The Bicycle Crunch

-- Place your hands lightly on the sides of your head; don’t knit your fingers behind.
-Be careful not to yank your head with your hands at any point during the exercise.
+Lie on your back with your lower back pressed flat into the floor and your head and shoulders raised slightly.
+Lift your legs off the floor and bend your knees.
+Place your hands lightly on the sides of your head—don’t knit your fingers behind or yank your head with your hands at any point during the exercise.

-- As you do so twist through your core so the opposite arm comes towards the raised knee.
-You don’t need to touch elbow to knee, instead focus on moving through your core as you turn your torso.
-Your elbow should stay in same position relative to your head throughout – the turn that brings it closer to the knee comes from your core.
-It might be best to think shoulder to knee as you move, rather than elbow to knee.
+Extend one leg away from you and bring the knee of the other leg toward your chest.
+As you do so, twist through your core so the opposite elbow comes toward the raised knee.
+You don’t need to touch elbow to knee; instead focus on moving through your core as you turn your torso.
+Your elbow should stay in the same position relative to your head throughout—the turn that brings it closer to the knee comes from your core.
+Think shoulder to knee as you move, rather than elbow to knee.

-- Lower your leg and arm at the same time while bringing up the opposite two limbs to mirror the movement.
+Lower your leg and arm at the same time while bringing up the opposite two limbs to mirror the movement.
+Continue, alternating sides each time.

 Get the Coach Newsletter